EEN421/EEN421.github.io/_posts/2025-11-25-🌐-Identify-Your-Exposed-Internet-Facing-Devices-Before-They-Identify-You.md

 <br/><br/>

 # 🌐 How to *Actually* Identify Internet-Facing Devices with KQL
-### (*Because sometimes “IsInternetFacing = true” just lies to you.*)
+### (*Because sometimes “IsInternetFacing = true” just lies to you 🙈*)

-And then—after about seven seconds of experience in the real world—you learned the truth:
+And then—after about seven seconds of experience in the real world—you learn the truth:
 * Some devices **are Internet-exposed but not flagged**
 * Some devices **were briefly exposed**, but the flag didn’t update
 * Some devices **make outbound connections that *look* inbound**
 * Cloud networks, hybrid appliances, VPN concentrators, and IoT junk… …**absolutely do not care** about that boolean flag

-So today, we’re leveling up.
-We’re diving into a **multi-signal, evidence-driven** KQL detection like an **attack surface samurai** cutting straight to the point: **“Which of my machines is exposed to the public Internet?”** And we’re answering it using telemetry—not hope.
+⬆️ So today, we’re leveling up.
+We’re diving into a **multi-signal, evidence-driven** KQL detection like an **attack surface samurai** cutting straight to the point: **“Which of my machines is exposed to the public Internet?”** And we’re answering it _using **telemetry**—not hope_.

 <br/> <br/>